irsyadadl/paranoid/README.md

 ## Install

-You can install this package using npm:
+You can install this package using any package manager, this example is using npm:

 ```bash
 npm i @irsyadadl/paranoid